webstrap/typescript-roulette/README.md

 # Roulette

-This is a trainride project, which I made on my ways to work.
+This is a train ride project, which I made on my ways to work.

 The purpose is to show that you can not win long-term in roulette, no matter for how many misses you wait or how often you double your stake.